arvindd/.emacs.d/README.md

 That is it.
 You should be able to use emacs already with this setup, with many settings already in place for you.

 # Further settings
-The settings can be further customised by anybody who uses this repo, either by directly changing the settings in the *.el files, or by simply adding another file (`.emacsuser`) in the home directory.
+The settings can be further customised by anybody who uses this repo, either by directly changing the settings in the *.el files, or by simply adding one of these files - `.emacsuserpre` OR/AND `.emacsuserpost` - in the home directory.
+The pre-settings file sets configurations that can help in being effective before the rest of the settings are effective (therefore, things like setting proxy in a corporate environment can get into this) and the post-settings file are for settings that can override default settings (for example, you may override the default color scheme here).

 By adding such a user-settings file, it is possible for whoever uses this repo to keep the settings updated from the repo, without the fear of overwriting their own settings.
-The file `.emacsuser` will not be overwritten by repo update, because this file is outside the repo, and need to be created by the user.
+The file `.emacsuserpre` or `.emacsuserpost` will not be overwritten by repo update, because this file is outside the repo, and need to be created by the user.
+Samples of both these files are also in this repo.

 The file `.emacs` that is in the repo (and which needs to be moved to the home directory before using these settings) contain basic paths for various features (eg: `plansdir` where the org-mode files will be in, etc.). `emacshome` is like the top-most directory, relative to which other files are searched for.